 The group meets approximately yearly and discusses topics such as: differences between CRMs currently in use around the world; challenges with integrating different avian data types into models; improving frameworks for estimating cumulative impacts with CRMs; and scientific priorities for making CRMs more useful and broadly applicable.
 An archive of materials from past meetings is available here.

-The next meeting of the working group is planned in conjunction with the September 2025 CWW conference in Montpellier, France.
-For more information about the conference, see https://www.cww2025.org/.
-Enter your information below to subscribe to the working group mailing list.
+The most recent meeting of the working group occurred in conjunction with the September 2025 CWW conference in Montpellier, France (https://www.cww2025.org/programme/workshops).
+Current activities include:

 -